sunbanett40/sunbanett40.github.io/source/_posts/Approximating-Pi.md

 Approximation     52163 /     16604 has percentage error 0.000008473831161%
 ```

 I believe 355/113 is the most accurate approximation that can be easily used.
-I also had my program search for approximations of e and sqrt(2):
+I also had my program search for approximations of e:

 ```
 Approximation         3 /         1 has percentage error 10.363832351432702%